bukjoh/PyFraME/README.md

 PyFraME: Python framework for Fragment-based Multiscale Embedding calculations
 ==============================================================================

-Copyright (C) 2017-2020  Jógvan Magnus Haugaard Olsen
+Copyright (C) 2017-2021  Jógvan Magnus Haugaard Olsen and Peter Reinholdt

 PyFraME is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by